cljung/B2C-devdiv/groups/README.md

 The changes in you solutions file `TrustFrameworkExtensions.xml` are these:

-You need a claims type definition for storing the group collection
+You need a claims type definition for storing the group collection.
+This change goes inside the `<BuidlingBlocks>` element in your `TrustFrameworkExtensions.xml`.

 ```xml
     <ClaimsSchema>